-I am a PhD candidate at Johns Hopkins University in the department of Applied Mathematics and Statistcs, working under the supervision of Prof.
+I did my PhD at Johns Hopkins University in Applied Mathematics, working under the wonderful Prof.

 on both classical and quantum algorithms and complexity.
-Difficult combinatorial problems, elegant stochastic algorithms, and how
+Difficult combinatorial problems, elegant algorithms with geometric interpretations, how

-we can take advantage of quantum mechanics for efficient computation really fascinate me.
+we can take advantage of quantum mechanics for computing, and the interplays across different fields of mathematics within optimization and machine learning fascinate me.

-I am currently working as a research intern at
+During my PhD, I spent my last two years also working as a research intern at

 NASA QuAIL